MCJack123/sanjuuni/README.md

 The length of a frame can be determined with the formula `ceil(width * height / 8) * 5 + width * height` in 5-bit mode, or `ceil(width * height / 4) * 3 + width * height` in 6-bit mode.

+#### Custom video compression
+32vid implements a custom compression format for faster and more efficient compression.
+When custom compression is enabled, each frame is stored as a pair of screen and color blocks, each encoded using Huffman coding.
+The screen block uses 32 symbols corresponding to the 5-bit drawing characters, and the color block uses 24 symbols, with the low 16 representing the 16 colors, and the last 8 representing repeats of the last literal value from 2 to 256.
+(For example, a sequence of 8, 18, 19 means to repeat color 8 25 times.)

+The code tree is encoded using canonical Huffman codes, with 4 bits per symbol for the length of the code.
+Therefore, the screen block's table is 16 bytes in size, and the color block's table is 12 bytes.
+Decoding is accomplished by reading the table, constructing a tree from the canonical bit lengths, and then reading the bits in order from most significant bit to least.

+Unlike uncompressed frames, the color block is stored in two sections: the foreground colors are coded first, and then the background colors.
+This is to allow better run-length encoding.

 #### Subtitle events
 | Offset | Bytes | Description                          |
 |--------|-------|--------------------------------------|